-Source: Bloomberg Source: Bloomberg
+Source: Bloomberg

-Valuation was covered extensively in our May 2020 update note

-We refer readers that are interested in a more detailed discussion on the intricacies involved in valuing the portfolio, to our most recent update note, published in May 2020, where valuation was a central theme.
+Valuation was covered extensively in our May 2020 update note We refer readers interested in a detailed discussion on the many moving parts involved in valuing the portfolio to our most recent update note, published in May 2020, where valuation was a central theme.
 Beginning on page 5 of that note, the NAV's relative sensitivity to key inputs, such as the discount rate employed to arrive at the present value of the portfolio cash flows and the relative impact of movements in electricity prices, were explored.